 Americans today are living longer, healthier lives.
-Since 1965, the average American's life expectancy has increased by almost 10 years; however, instead of saving more money to prepare for longer life expectancy, personal savings rates in the U.S. have dropped from around 12% during the 1970s to 5% in 2015.1 If people continue to retire at age 65, our savings may have to last us more than 30 years.
-Hoping that Uncle Sam will swoop in to make up the difference?
-Don't "bank" on it.
+Since 1965, the average American's life expectancy has increased by almost 10 years.
+If people continue to retire at age 65, our savings may have to last us more than 30 years.
+Fortunately, personal savings rates in the U.S. have increased from around 2.2% in 2005 to almost 14% in 2021.
+This is encouraging, because we may not be able to "bank" on Uncle Sam to make up the difference.